mohamed-hassan93/mohamed-hassan93/README.md

 - 🌱 I’m currently learning Node.js and React

-- ⚡ Fun fact: The Phoenix Suns got blown out in game 7 by Luka Doncic
+- ⚡ Fun fact: Celtics tie up their series with the Heat, it is now 1-1 heading to Boston for Game 3

 <br/>